NatasjaWezel/project_handbag/src/notebooks/README.md

 # Notebooks
-Most of these notebooks are only interesting if you have the original data.
-They are meant to be able to repeat the experiments and to calculate large amounts of directionalities at once, instead of having to go through the pipeline step-by-step for each contact pair
+The first couple of notebooks can be quite handy if you want to quantify large amounts of directionalities.
+Instead of having to go through the pipeline step-by-step for each contact pair, you can run these notebooks.

+The rest of these notebooks are only interesting if you have the original data, or if you want to repeat the experiments as performed in my thesis and/or the paper.

 ## Obtaining (large amounts of) data
+Running every directionality by hand through the pipeline can be a lot of work.
+Some scripts are provided to do everything automatically back-to-back.

+### See all the labels: ```plot_fragments_with_labels```
+If you don't remember the labels from ConQuest, you can see all the labels for a list of fragments here.

 ### Run everything: ```run_all_computational_time```

 ## Alignment and central group model
+To remake all figures as per the paper of my thesis, a lot of notebooks are provided.
+Of course, these notebooks can also be adjusted to make the same figures, but to also include your own contact pairs, or only include your own contact pairs.

 ### Compare RMSE of different alignments (kabsch, rotation): ```compare_rmses_alignment```
 In this notebook, we find out what the best way is to align the fragments.
 We do this by comparing different rmse's of different superimposition (alignment) methods.